List of lawsuits involving Tesla, Inc.: 2025 factory accident lawsuit

 In September 2025, a worker at the Tesla Fremont Factory sued Tesla for $51 million after being struck and injured by an assembly-line robot.

+California DMV lawsuit

+In February 2026, Tesla sued the California Department of Motor Vehicles after the DMV ruled that Tesla engaged in false advertising with its use of the terms "Autopilot" and "Full Self-Driving".

 Resolved

 Fisker Automotive

 On April 14, 2008, Tesla sued Fisker Automotive, alleging that Henrik Fisker "stole design ideas and confidential information related to the design of hybrid and electric cars" and was using that information to develop the Fisker Karma.
 Tesla had hired Fisker Coachbuild to design the WhiteStar sedan, but rejected the design that Musk considered "substandard".
 On November 3, 2008, Fisker Automotive Inc. issued a press release indicating that an arbitrator had issued an interim award finding in Fisker's favor on all claims.

 Top Gear review

 Tesla unsuccessfully sued British television show Top Gear for its 2008 review of the Tesla Roadster (2008) in which Jeremy Clarkson could be seen driving one around the Top Gear test track, complaining about a range of only 55 mi, before showing workers pushing it into the garage, supposedly out of charge.
 Tesla filed a lawsuit against the BBC for libel and malicious falsehood, claiming that two cars were provided and that at any point, at least one was ready to drive.
 The Top Gear producers claimed that the range of 55 mi was calculated by Tesla itself and supplied to Top Gear as an estimate of the car's range when driven hard on a track.
 In addition, Tesla said that neither car ever dropped below 25% charge, and that the scene was staged.
 However, Top Gear frequently stages scenes for comedic effect, for example by showing Jeremy Clarkson having to refuel the Jaguar XJS three times during the review of it.
 The High Court in London rejected Tesla's libel claim.
 The falsehood claims were later struck out.